English

 • How will service be delivered?

-• When will regularly schedule maintenance be performed?
+• When will regularly scheduled maintenance be performed?

-#4 : The metric are the center of a SLA, they must be determined in the contract and constantly measure.
+#4: The metric is the center of an SLA, they must be determined in the contract and constantly measured.
 Choose metrics that are easily collected.
 Balance the importance of a desired metric against its ease of collection.
-Avoid including an excessive number of metrics in the SLA that can’t be analyzed in a timely manner.
+Avoid including excessive metrics in the SLA that can’t be analyzed on time.

 Metrics Examples

-Metrics being at the center of the service level agreement, it is crucial to assess their relevance and identify good indicators.
+Metrics being at the center of the service level agreement, assessing their relevance and identifying good indicators is crucial.
 Here are some :

-• Throughput : This metric defines the rate that data is delivered to the customer.
+• Throughput: This metric defines the data delivery rate to the customer.
 For example, a file transfer/download of at least mb (file size) will be transferred in x minutes.

-• Customer Support : This metric includes the typical help desk problem reporting and problem resolution guarantees based on severity level.
-Severity level and response and resolution times are assigned according to their impact on customers.
-The acceptable response time and resolution time are negotiated between the IT Service Provider and the Customer.
+• Customer Support: This metric includes the typical help desk problem reporting and problem resolution guarantees based on severity level.
+Severity level, response, and resolution times are assigned according to their impact on customers.
+The IT Service Provider and the Customer negotiate the acceptable response time and resolution time.

 SLA Examples